 Background

-Australia has the highest rate of skin cancer in the world.
-Research has indicated that young children and babies have sensitive skin that places them at particular risk of sunburn and skin damage.
-Exposure during the first 15 years of life can greatly increase the risk of developing skin cancer in later life.
+Australia has one of the highest rates of skin cancer in the world.
+Infants and toddlers up to four years of age are particularly vulnerable to UV damage due to lower levels of melanin and a thinner stratum corneum (the outermost layer of skin)Exposure during the first 15 years of life can greatly increase the risk of developing skin cancer in later life.
 Early childhood Services play a major role in minimizing a child’s UV exposure as children attend at times when UV radiation levels are highest.

 Kindoo! will follow best practice guidelines to protect children, staff, families and visitors from the damaging effects of sun exposure and operate as a Sun Smart service.